hughwarden/hwarden.blog/content/posts/2023-04-mutation-nlp/index.en.md

 ---
-title: "Classifying Oncogenes from PubMED Abstracts"
+title: "Trying to Classify Oncogenes from PubMED Abstracts"
-date: 2023-04-26T02:46:21+01:00
+date: 2023-04-27T21:00:00+01:00
-description: "Training a classifier to recognise gain and loss of function mutations from abstracts of papers on PubMED."
+description: "Trying to train a classifier to recognise gain and loss of function mutations from abstracts of papers on PubMED."
 slug: "mutation-nlp"
 tags: ["Machine Learning", "Genetics", "R", "Python"]
 series: []